Chiral Phonons Arising From Chirality-Selective Magnon-Phonon Coupling

 The emergence of chiral phonons in a roughly circular pattern around the $\Gamma$ point {[see Fig.\ \ref{fig:angMom}(a),(b)]} is a result of magnon-phonon hybridization.
 This can be demonstrated by applying an external magnetic field in the direction of the magnetization.
 A magnetic field $B$ shifts the bare magnon energies by $\varepsilon_{\vec{k}}\rightarrow \varepsilon_{\vec{k}}+\mu_\mathrm{s}B$, with $\mu_\mathrm{s}=2.2\,\mu_\mathrm{B}$ being the saturation magnetic moment of bcc Fe \cite{Evans2014}.
 For field strengths of $B = \SI{10}{\tesla}$ the energies of the bare magnons are way above those of the \ac{TA} phonons \cite{note2}, making avoided crossings impossible and confining the chiral phonons to the vicinity of the $k_z$- direction, {see Fig.\ \ref{fig:angMom}(d)}. {This proves} that magnon-phonon coupling can induce chiral phonons without {direct} hybridization with magnons, i.e., if their energies are very different.

-Next, we calculate the equilibrium phonon angular momentum for bcc Fe via Eq~\eqref{eq:L}, see Fig.~\ref{fig:totAngMom}.
+Next, we calculate the equilibrium phonon angular momentum for bcc Fe via Eq.~\eqref{eq:L}, see Fig.~\ref{fig:totAngMom}.
 In thermal equilibrium the occupation numbers of a magnon-phonon state with energy $\varepsilon_{\vec{k}n}$ follow the Bose-Einstein distribution, $n_{\vec{k}n}=1/(e^{\varepsilon_{\vec{k}n}/k_\mathrm{B}T}-1)$.
-The scaling of the {equilibrium} phonon angular momentum with temperature $T$ is shown in Fig.~\ref{fig:totAngMom}(a).
-Surprisingly, we find that the system has a small, but finite \textit{zero-point angular momentum} $ \vec{L}(T\rightarrow0)= \sum_{\vec{k}n} \frac{1}{2} \vec{L}_{\vec{k}n}$ \cite{Zhang2014}, because the angular momenta of the different modes do not fully cancel.
-Moreover, it is observed that the {equilibrium} phonon angular momentum vanishes in the limit of high temperatures.
+The scaling of the {equilibrium} phonon angular momentum with temperature $T$ is shown in Fig.~\ref{fig:totAngMom}(a). {Surprisingly, w}e find that the system has a small, but finite \textit{zero-point angular momentum} $ \vec{L}(T\rightarrow0)= \sum_{\vec{k}n} \frac{1}{2} \vec{L}_{\vec{k}n}$ \cite{Zhang2014}, because the angular momenta of the different modes do not fully cancel. {This is a result of the nonunitary nature of the Bogoliubov-Valatin transformation applied within Colpa's method \cite{SM}}.
+Moreover, it is observed that the {equilibrium} phonon angular momentum vanishes in the limit of high temperatures. { It can be proven analytically that $\vec{L}(T\rightarrow \infty)=0$ is true for all inversion-symmetric systems with magnon-phonon coupling~\cite{SM}. }

 By changing the applied magnetic field we can eliminate the impact of \ac{BZ} regions with avoided crossings on $\vec{L}$, revealing the dominant role of chiral phonons without substantial hybridization with magnons in the high-temperature limit.
 To further elucidate the concept of zero-point angular momentum, we vary the strength of \ac{SLC} from $0\%$ to $100\%$ [Fig.~\ref{fig:totAngMom}(b)].
 This scaling highlights that the angular momentum arises solely from relativistic effects, emphasizing the intrinsic link between spin-orbit coupling and the observed zero-point contributions.

 \textit{Intrinsic anomalous Hall responses.}\ Nontrivial (spin) Berry curvature arising due to magnon-polaron formation can lead to the emergence of Hall-type quantum transport phenomena of heat and spin angular momentum, manifested in thermal Hall and spin Nernst effects \cite{Park2020,Klogetvedt2023,Bao2023}.
 The Berry curvature of the $n$th band can be obtained by casting the Hamiltonian in a Bogoliubov-de Gennes form \cite{Mook2019}, {which gives}